-SAS partnered with the North Carolina Museum of Natural Sciences to create an annual event where students with disabilities, grades three to 12, interact with college students and professionals with a variety of disabilities who have forged successful career paths in STEM fields.
-Students network with role models who are pushing the boundaries of knowledge, building innovative products, and creating the technologies of the future.
-More than 200 students and chaperones attended either virtually or in person in 2014.
+SAS partnered with the North Carolina Museum of Natural Sciences to create an annual event where students with disabilities in grades three through 12 interact with college students and professionals with a variety of disabilities who have forged successful career paths in STEM fields.
+Students network with role models who are pushing the boundaries of knowledge, building innovative products and creating the technologies of the future.
+In 2015, more than 200 students and chaperones attended, with nearly 500 viewing online.